exdis/kubernetes-digitalocean-terraform/README.md

-# Kubernetes on DigitalOcean via Terraform
+# Kubernetes Cluster on DigitalOcean using Terraform
 Forked from [hermanjunge/kubernetes-digitalocean-terraform](https://github.com/hermanjunge/kubernetes-digitalocean-terraform)
 for improving some features/addons are missing from the original.